tsgouros/pawg/car/README.md

 Here are the pieces:

 mortality.r -- Incorporates the pub2010 mortality tables into some R functions for convenience.

 newton.r -- Implements Newton's method for finding the accrual rate necessary to make a given cash flow net out to zero.

 car.r -- The classes and associated functions necessary to model the system and make the estimate.
 It contains some functions meant to be overridden by specific functions tailored for the benefit structure and promotion policies of a given employer.

 qc.r -- An example of applying the system to a specific pension plan.

+qc-from-data.r -- An example of applying the system to a specific pension plan, using more data than simply a single year from the plan demographics table.